DallanQ/brass_birmingham_1/Manual.md

 - Place all money spent during your turn on top of your Character tile on the Turn Order Track.

-- Once the Draw Deck has been

-exhausted, your Hand will decrease each round until you have no cards left.
+- Once the Draw Deck has been exhausted, your Hand will decrease each round until you have no cards left.

+### ACTIONS LIST (Page 6)

 For each action, you may choose to perform one of the following (you may perform the same action twice):

-## A
+1. Build - Place one of your Industry tiles onto the board, paying the appropriate cost and consuming any required coal / iron.
+Note: Only Build requires a specific card.

+2. Network - Expand your canal or rail network by adding Link tiles to the board.

+3. Develop - Gain access to higher-level industries by removing Industry tiles from your Player Mat.

+4. Sell - Flip your built Cotton Mill, Manufacturer, and/or Pottery tiles, by selling to a Merchant, and consuming beer if necessary.

+5. Loan - Take a £30 loan from the Bank, and move your Income Marker 3 income levels (not spaces) backwards.

+6. Scout - Discard 2 cards from your Hand (plus the card required to perform the action) and replace them with 1 Wild Industry and 1 Wild Location card.
+Exception: You may not perform this action if you already have a Wild card in your Hand.

-Passing - You may choose to pass instead of performing an action, but must still discard a card for each action you pass.
-Spending Money Any time you spend money to perform an action, you must place it on top of your Character tile Turn Order Track.
+- Passing - You may choose to pass instead of performing an action, but must still discard a card for each action you pass.

+- Spending Money: Any time you spend money to perform an action, you must place it on top of your Character tile on the Turn Order Track.
 Placing spent money here, rather than in the Bank, will allow you to determine the players' turn order for the next round.

-## On The

-B

-## H

-## N

-## H

-## J

-## J

-## J

-## G
+### End Of Round (Page 6)

+After all players have taken their turn, perform the following steps before moving on to the next round:

+1. Determine turn order for the next round.
+Rearrange the Character tiles on the Turn Order Track.

+- The player who spent the least money this round will go first next round, and so on, while the player who spent the most will go last.

+- If multiple players have spent an equal amount, their relative turn order remains the same.

+- Afterwards, take all money from the Character tiles, and place it back into the Bank.
+This resets the money spent, ready for the next round.

+2. Take Income
+Take money from the Bank equal to your income level.
+Exception: Income is not collected at the end of the final round of the game.

+- Your income level is the number displayed on the coin beside your Income Marker's current location on the .
+Progress Track.

+- If your income level is negative, you must pay that amount of money to the Bank.

+- If you have a shortfall when paying negative income, you must acquire money by removing one or more of your Industry tiles (not Link tiles) from the board; each being worth half of its cost, rounded down.
+The removed tile is removed from the game.
+You keep any excess money.

+- If you have no way to pay a shortfall, lose 1 VP (if possible) for each £1 you are short.

+Note: You may remove any of your Industry tiles, but must stop as soon as you have acquired enough money to cover the shortfall.
+You may not sell Industry tiles for any reason other than paying for a shortfall.

 ## End Of Canal & Rail Era